 The Opening Memo should be shared with the appropriate Issue Team for Issue Team and PST input.
-The Issue Team and PST should, within a week of receipt of the Opening Memo, provide the case team with feedback about whether they believe the investigation should be opened and how this investigation fits into the Enforcement Strategic Plan and articulated priorities.
+The Issue Team and PST should, within a week of receipt of the Opening Memo, provide the case team with feedback about whether they believe the investigation should be opened and how this investigation fits into the SEFL Strategic Plan.
 The Issue Team and PST feedback may be oral and informal, but should also include a short written recommendation to the Enforcement Front Office about whether to proceed with opening the investigation.
 That written recommendation should be no more than one page long, and should be provided in a document separate from the Opening Memo.